 The Loire Valley is known for its historic towns and its most popular attraction is the Chateau de Chenonceau.
-The stunning chateau pulls tourist to the valley.
+The stunning chateau pulls tourists to the valley.
 The chateau is built in a mix of Gothic and early Renaissance style architecture.
-It boosts of over 400 rooms and 360 chimneys and elaborate designs which makes it one of the most extravagant French Renaissance castles.
+It boasts of over 400 rooms and 360 chimneys and elaborate designs which makes it one of the most extravagant French Renaissance castles.

-The medieval and historic towns of the Loire Valley include – Blois, Ambiose, Tours (affectionately called the Garden of France), Angers and Samur, Saint-Nazaire to name a few.
+The medieval and historic towns of the Loire Valley include – Blois, Amboise, Tours (affectionately called the Garden of France), Angers and Samur, Saint-Nazaire to name a few.

-The Loire Valley is attributed to the origins of a unique song writing, with a combination of words, music and illuminations.
+The Loire Valley is attributed to the origins of unique songwriting, with a combination of words, music, and illuminations.
 The valley is also credited due to its rare association of Renaissance architecture with contemporary art.

-The guided tour of the Loire Valley includes a visit to the famous castles: Chambord, Cheverny and the Chenonceau.
-This tour is a great opportunity of learn about Renaissance art and history of these amazing castles.
+The guided tour of the Loire Valley includes a visit to the famous castles: Chambord, Cheverny, and the Chenonceau.
+This tour is a great opportunity to learn about Renaissance art and the history of these amazing castles.

 Why take a day tour of Loire Valley from Paris?